altvec/epg_downloader/README.md

 # Simple EPG downloader

-Username and Password for the s-tv.ru service are stored in external configuration file - settings.conf
+EPG files are downloaded from s-tv.ru service.
+Username and Password are stored in the settings.conf file.

 The file must contain following:
 ```